 Unmanned aerial vehicles (UAVs), better known as drones, combine the advantages of both multi-copters and fixed-wing planes.
 Multi-copters are popular for their flight flexibility and stable hovering capabilities.
 Fixed-wing airplanes, on the other hand, are more energy-efficient during level flight, making them better vehicles for long-distance flight.

 However, hybrid UAVs are rarely used because controller design is challenging due to its complex, mixed dynamics.

 A team from MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) has designed a new AI simulation platform that lets users create their own hybrid, fixed-wing drones.
 The user can develop drones of different sizes and shapes that can switch between hovering and gliding – all by using a single controller.

-For skipping this hassle of manually building three modes, researchers have turned to the neural networks to compute a controller automatically.
-Teaching a machine about how to fly is difficult.
-Most methods are tested in simulation but not on real hardware, which often leads to an unexpected interruption.
+To skip this hassle of manually building three modes, researchers have turned to neural networks to compute a controller automatically.
+Teaching a machine how to fly is difficult.
+Most methods are tested in simulation but not on real hardware, which often leads to an unexpected interruptions.

 The algorithm is then applied to automatically learn a controller for the UAV to achieve the best performance in the high-fidelity simulation.
 The team successfully verified their method both in simulation and real flight trials.

 In this research, the team delivers a novel model-agnostic method to automate the design of controllers for vehicles with vastly different configurations.

 In future work, the team is planning to investigate how to increase maneuverability through improved geometry design.
 This will help perfect the flight performance of the UAV.

 The team will present their novel computational controller design at SIGGRAPH 2019, held on 28 July-1 August in Los Angeles.